 Current transformers introduce a phase angle error between the current being measured and the voltage signal they generate.
 Most CTs have a leading phase angle error, where the voltage signal from the CT leads the actual current waveform by a small amount, typically 0.5° to 2.0° (larger for some models).
 This CT phase angle error results in an error in the reported power.
 The error is negligible at unity power factor and grows as the power factor gets lower.
 See Measurement Errors Due to CT Phase Shift for details.

-Begin in 2012, with the introduction of the Accu-CT® family of CTs, which have a near zero phase angle error, the phase angle error correction programmed into WattNode® meters was changed from one degree to zero degrees.
+In 2012, with the introduction of the Accu-CT® family of CTs, which have a near zero phase angle error, the phase angle error correction programmed into WattNode® meters was changed from one degree to zero degrees.

 There are cases when you might wish to fine tune this adjustment to improve the measurement accuracy at lower power factors.
 This is possible on some WattNode meter models.
 Contact CCS if you want more detailed information about the phase angle error of particular current transformer models.